Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Cover of a 1795 pamphlet containing the text of the Jay Treaty (Wiki Image).

 George Washington, the United States’ first president, recognized the importance of economic development and trade in building a strong and prosperous nation.
-During his presidency, he implemented various policies and initiatives to foster economic growth, expand trade, and promote financial stability.
+During his presidency, he implemented various policies and initiatives aimed at fostering economic growth, expanding trade, and promoting financial stability.

 Promoting Economic Development